 The Ohio Board of Professional Conduct has issued two opinions to replace opinions it previously issued under the former Code of Professional Responsibility.

 The fear and uncertainty millions have faced during the coronavirus pandemic are familiar feelings to low-income Ohioans steeped in debt.

-The Ohio Board of Professional Conduct has filed 13 disciplinary case reports with the Ohio Supreme Court.
+The Ohio Board of Professional Conduct has filed eight disciplinary case reports with the Ohio Supreme Court.
 Each report recommends discipline for an attorney charged with professional misconduct.

-The Board of Commissioners of the Lawyers’ Fund for Client Protection has awarded $15,880 to five victims of attorney theft during its board meeting Friday.
+The Board of Commissioners of the Lawyers’ Fund for Client Protection has awarded $19,000 to eight victims of attorney theft during its board meeting Friday.